 The process for creating a new student organization includes four different steps:

 Attend a New Student Organization (NSO) Informational, the dates for which can be found here.
 You will receive a custom link for an NSO application once you have attended this informational.
+Any member of your NSO is welcome to attend, but your Chief Student Leader must be present.

 Submit a completed NSO application, including any required support items, through StuAct Online using the custom link referenced above.
 Student Activities staff may request additional information or a meeting with students to discuss the organization mission, purpose, and/or activities.